Rasko-123/Zena.Backend/README.md

 <div align=center>
   <img src="https://cdn.discordapp.com/attachments/927739901540188200/930871981874757632/lawinserver.png" alt="LawinServer Logo">

-  ### LawinServer is a private server that supports all Fortnite versions!
+  ### Zena is based on LawinServer which is a private server that supports all Fortnite versions!

 </div>
 <br>